 Bleach is an awesome weapon in your battle against rats!
 Not only will it deter the rats, but it can also kill them (if it is ingested).
-Bleach is also a cleaning agent you can use to clean up rat urine that has the potential to cause harm to you and any pet that you have.
+Bleach is also a cleaning agent you can use to clean up rat urine that has the potential to cause harm to you and any pet you have.

 Bait The Burrow

 You could bait the burrow with poison or place some poison inside traps that will keep the rats captured until the poison takes effect.

-When the rats exit the burrow, they will be attracted to the rat bait and will be capture in a trap.
+When the rats exit the burrow, they will be attracted to the rat bait and captured in a trap.

 Dig Them Out

 You could go on a full-out attack on the rat burrow!
 This is something that I always do once I am confident that most or all of the rats have left.
 Dig it up!

 All you need to do is use gardening equipment to dig up the burrow.
 Obviously, this depends entirely on where the burrow is.
-If the tunnel system is under your home, or under concrete, I will just flush them out with water.
+If the tunnel system is under your home or concrete, I will just flush them out with water.

 Clear The Surrounding Area

 One of the most important things that you can do is clear the area around the burrow.

 Rats prefer to operate in areas where they cannot be seen and will use the cover of an overgrown yard to get close to your home.

 By clearing your yard, you are less likely to see a rat or a rat burrow.

 Frequently Asked Questions